8365redis/redis-client-cache-tracking/benchmark/README.md

 ## Prerequisites

 - **Redis:** You need to have Redis installed.
-This tool specifically uses the RedisJSON module for working with JSON data.
+This tool specifically uses the RedisJSON and RediSearch modules for working with JSON data.
-- **RedisJSON Module:** Ensure you have RedisJSON installed in your Redis setup to support JSON commands.
+- **Redis Modules:** Ensure you have RedisJSON/RediSearch installed in your Redis setup to support JSON commands.
+- **Internal Modules:** Ensure you have the internal modules installed in your Redis setup to support CCT2 and TRACE_EXECUTE commands.
 - **Dependencies:**
   - [Hiredis](https://github.com/redis/hiredis): Redis client for C.
-  - [nlohmann/json](https://github.com/nlohmann/json): JSON library for C++.
+  - [nlohmann/json](https://github.com/nlohmann/json): JSON library for C++.(header only)

 ## Building the Project